lhanks/syslens/todo/startup/startup.md

 ** IMPORTANT ** Process the tasks below (in this section).
 Expand them if needed and put them in the appropriate sections below.
 ** IMPORTANT ** Do not remove this section.
 Just clear out the tasks once processed.

+- We need to display the image of a device next to its name on the card.

 ## Pending

+(none)

 - [ ] Hardware Device Images & Documentation System - [Spec](./../___ai_files/specs/_spec-hardware-images.md)
   - [x] Phase 1: Core infrastructure (ImageCache, data models, custom DB schema)